Allwrightben/money-pit/README.md

 In order to confirm the correct functionality, responsivness and appearance:
 - The website was tested on Chrome and Edge web browsers.
-- The website's responsiveness was tested using Chromes browser dev tools.
+- The website's responsiveness was tested using Chrome's browser dev tools.
 - The website's responsiveness was tested using Media Genesis Responsive design checker https://responsivedesignchecker.com/
 ![picture of one of the signup response page](assets/images/README-images/responsivecheck.png)
+- All web pages have passed HTML and CSS validity checks with W3C checkers.

 ## Contact

-[Provide information on how users and developers can get in touch with you.
-This can include email addresses, social media profiles, or links to a contact form.]
+Ben Allwright<br>
+ben.allwright@learningpeople.co.uk

 Feel free to reach out if you have any questions or feedback!
-Thank you for visiting [Your Website Name].
+Thank you for visiting<br> https://allwrightben.github.io/money-pit/index.html

 ## Credits